 Group flights from Punta Arenas to Santiago on disembarkation

 Any other pre or post land arrangements not mentioned above

 Government arrival and departure taxes not mentioned above

 Baggage, cancellation, interruption and medical travel insurance—strongly recommended

 Mandatory waterproof pants for Zodiac cruising, or any other gear not mentioned

 Voluntary gratuity at the end of the voyage for shipboard staff and crew

 Laundry, bar and other personal charges unless specified

 Available upon request, contact us for more details.

-Please note this itinerary may be subject to change depending on weather conditions.
+Please note this itinerary is subject to change depending on weather and ice conditions.